 Several factors are accounted for in a blood pregnancy test:

 - A urine test which can be taken at home whereas a blood pregnancy test needs to be taken by a specialist in a clinic or a diagnostic centre.

-- A blood pregnancy test is taken to know for sure if you are pregnant.
+- A blood pregnancy test is taken to know for sure if a woman is pregnant.